 Classic compliance training doesn’t have to be either heavy or boring.
 With the use of storytelling and interactive learning based on gamification, training in anti-corruption can be easy-to-understand and actually be fun.

-just that, Learningbank has most recently developed in collaboration with Coop Danmark, and now we launch a new engaging anti-corruption-plug ‘n’ play-learning module for the benefit of all companies.
+Just that Learningbank have developed in collaboration with Coop Danmark, and now we launch a new engaging anti-corruption-plug ‘n’ play-learning module for the benefit of all companies.

 You can read more about how to address ethics in training in this article from Training Industry.